 How BayMark May Use and Disclose Medical Information about You

-The following list describes the ways BayMark may use and disclose your medical information.
+The following list describes the ways BayMark may use and disclose your medical information without your written authorization.
 The examples provided serve only as guidance and do not include every possible use or disclosure.

 For Payment.
 We may use and disclose medical information about you so that the treatment and services you receive may be billed and payment may be collected from you, an insurance company, or a third party.
 We may also tell your health plan about a treatment or procedure you are going to receive in order to obtain prior approval or to determine whether your plan will cover the services.

 For Health Care Operations.
 We may use and disclose medical information about you for our operations.
+For example, we may use your PHI to assess our treatment and services.
 These uses and disclosures are necessary to operate BayMark in an efficient manner and to ensure that all individuals receive quality care.

 Treatment Reminders.
 We may use and disclose medical information in order to remind you of a scheduled treatment appointment or procedure.